zeruhur/goldenidol/06_archetypes.md

 The specialist begins the game with a specialized kit relevant to their area of expertise, such as a hacker's laptop or a medic's first aid kit as additional equipment.

 #### What your background taught you
-1. Identify and capitalize on unique opportunities
+1. Identify and capitalize on unique opportunities.
-2. Adapt to changing circumstances and think on my feet
+2. Adapt to changing circumstances and think on my feet.
-3. Stay resourceful and find creative solutions to problems
+3. Stay resourceful and find creative solutions to problems.
-4. Communicate and negotiate effectively
+4. Communicate and negotiate effectively.
-5. Stay physically and mentally fit
+5. Stay physically and mentally fit.
-6. Maintain discipline and focus under pressure
+6. Maintain discipline and focus under pressure.

 #### In the past, I...
 1. Developed a unique skill or ability.